JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](http://35percent.org/img/bspaexchange.png)

 The lost Bermondsey Spa homes were raised at the Aylesbury estate CPO inquiry in April/May 2015.
 The Council assured the inquiry that it had robust procedures in place and that it monitored compliance of S106 affordable housing provision every 12-18 months.
-This was evidently not true, but was asserted to show that NHHT could be trusted to deliver social rented housing in teh Aylesbury regeneration.
+This was evidently not true, but was asserted to show that NHHT could be trusted to deliver social rented housing in the Aylesbury regeneration.

 Southwark struck a deal with NHHT to reprovide the 44 lost social rented units on another site, [Manor Place depot](/manor-place-depot).
 This deal double counted the social rented units for both sites, so there was still a net loss of 44 units and in any event the development has not been built, so we are still without these homes, 6 years after they recieved planning permission.